Tilapta Karanwas

 Tilapta Karanwas (also spelled Tilpata Karanwas) is a village in Dadri tehsil of Gautam Buddha Nagar district in the Indian state of Uttar Pradesh.
 Located approximately 5 km from Dadri and 8 km from the district headquarters at Greater Noida, the village is part of the National Capital Region (NCR) and has experienced significant development due to its proximity to major urban centres.

 As per the 2011 Census of India, Tilapta Karanwas has a population of 8,378 people residing in 1,384 households, spread across an area of 396.13 ha.
 The village has a literacy rate of 79.81%, which is higher than the Uttar Pradesh state average, and serves as an example of rural development in the rapidly urbanising region.

 Geography

 Tilapta Karanwas is situated at an elevation of 211 m above sea level.
 The village covers a total geographical area of 396.13 ha, resulting in a population density of approximately 2115 PD/km2.

 The village is strategically located within the Greater Noida region, with nearby settlements including Devla (2.4 km), Surajpur (3.83 km), and several sectors of Greater Noida within a 10 km radius.
 This proximity to planned urban townships has influenced the village's development trajectory.

+Community

+The main community in this village is the Bhati Rajput clan, who trace their roots back to Rao Kasal Singh Bhati.
+He was a chieftain originally from Jaisalmer in present-day Rajasthan.
+According to historian, Rao Kasal Singh migrated to this area and set up Kasna-another village in Greater Noida with a strong Bhati Rajput presence—as his capital.
+From there, the influence of the Bhati Rajput clan spread to the surrounding regions.This larger region, which includes around 360 villages connected to the Bhati Rajput community, is locally called mini Bhatner.
+The name comes from the historical dominance of the Bhati Rajput clan in the area.